Physics722/Iframe_In_a_Website/README.md

-# Iframe_In_a_Website
+# Iframe In a Website
-A website that converts a url into a in-website iframe
+A website that converts a url into an in-website iframe.

+Simply copy the url of the website into the text box and press submit.

+Note: only works with iframe-compatible websites